banthaherder/remote-hue-app/README.md

 # Philips Hue Remote API Gopher Edition
 In order to attain remote api access to Philip Hue bulbs an application must be stood up and used to authenticate against the Hue Remote API as per the [Hue Remote API Authentication Guide](https://developers.meethue.com/develop/hue-api/remote-authentication/).
-This golang implementation handles the auth process and produces an access token to use as a bearer token in remote requests.
+This golang implementation handles the auth process and produces an access token to use as a bearer token in future requests.

 ![network gopher](img/network-gopher.png)